masudku03/EDW/README.md

 # EDW
-The code for the article "Effective dose window for containing tumor burden under tolerable level".
+The code is for the article "Effective dose window for containing tumor burden under tolerable level".

 Published version: